The ultimate Zoho Help Desk to manage your support cases

 (*Prices valid as of June 2021 when billed monthly)

 Even the Standard edition includes many useful features, such as ticket emailing, customer happiness ratings, the ability to merge/split tickets, and the ability to add Light Agents (Zoho Desk agents with limited abilities).

 However, Professional includes more advanced features like approvals, agent collision detection, telephony integration, and use of the Blueprint.

 Enterprise gives you the most features: Everything in Professional, plus live chat capability (think SalesIQ for Zoho Desk), custom functions in workflow automation and Blueprint, ticket layout rules, and even a multi-branded client portal.

-In many instances, choosing one Zoho Desk edition over another comes down to the inclusion of a single feature you’ll need – and that’s normal.
+In many instances, choosing one edition over another comes down to the inclusion of a single feature you’ll need – and that’s normal.

-However, if you’d like to use Zoho One, you won’t even need to think about which version of Zoho Desk you’d rather use.
-This is because Zoho One includes the Enterprise edition of Desk!
+However, if you’d like to use Zoho One, you won’t even need to think about which version you’d rather use.
+This is because Zoho One includes the Enterprise edition!

 Zoho One (Enterprise edition by default):

-- For any number of employees if not all of them: $90/user/month
+- For any number of employees if not all of them: $105/user/month

 If all your employees would have a Zoho One license anyway, you’ll just get Zoho Desk for free, essentially.
 However, Zoho One might still make sense for you – even if not all your employees would use the system.
 (For Zoho licensing concerns or questions, please contact us.)